julianpinedayyz/auction-api/README.md

 # Auction API

 A RESTful API built with Node.js, Express, and SQLite for managing an online auction system.
-The API handles users, items, and auctions with automatic database seeding for development.

 ## Features